 - NRC saw a 48% decrease in stops.

 Setting the right price is very important.
-Too high a price causes churn, and a too low price leaves money on the table.
+Too high a price causes churn, and too low a price leaves money on the table.

 Van Leeuwe said he believes publishers need to understand their customers.
 Go to their homes, sit down at their kitchen tables, and learn from them.
-They will tell you what is wrong, what is to be improved.
+They will tell you what is wrong, what needs to be improved.
 People love the fact that you’re clear and communicating with them.
 This costs money, but it builds relationships.